 - Processes—Establish a baseline, keep-the-lights-on level of service and support; develop precise, repeatable geospatial workflows for users to follow

 Productivity-oriented strategies are a fit for organizations that are focused on improving business performance but expect to maintain similar budgets and resource levels.
 Keep in mind that productivity is different from efficiency.
-Efficiency is about shrinking the inputs to production, such as labor hours and headcount.
+Efficiency is about shrinking the inputs to production, such as labour hours and headcount.
 It’s about doing the same with less.
 Productivity, on the other hand, is about increasing output relative to the amount of effort.
 It’s is about doing more with the same.

 Productivity-minded organizations typically have a sound business model within a relatively stable industry and want to make improvements.
 These are usually incremental improvements as opposed to major transformational changes.
 Common investments include workforce productivity solutions, process re-engineering initiatives and technology infrastructure upgrades.